cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP2.md

    Create a new struct and add a pointer of type struct task_struct.
 In Linux, this is the data structure that represents the PCB and it is defined in `linux/sched.h`.
 Also, we recommend you index your list by PID.
 To obtain the task_struct associated with a given PID, we have provided you with a helper function in `mp2_given.h`.

-   Add any other information you need to keep the current state of the task, including the period, the processing time, a wake-up timer for the task, etc. Your data structure should look something like this:
+   Add any other information you need to keep the current state of the task, including the period, the processing time, a wake-up timer for the task, etc. Your data structure may look something like this:

 ```c
 struct mp2_task_struct {